 These fish make snorkeling especially magical.
 Watching them feed and dart about in schools offers a unique peek into marine life.
 Their beauty and playful nature captivate snorkelers of all ages.
 They add a burst of color and energy to an already enchanting environment.

-Where Can You See Parrotfish in Maui?
+Where To See Parrotfish in Maui?

 Join a Maui Snorkeling Tour and See Parrotfish Up Close!